-When I performed this reviewed and checked out their rings, I found also found that the Love collection is offered in 14k white gold by default.
+When I performed this review and checked out their rings, I also found that the Love collection is offered in 14k white gold by default.
 And based on the marketing material that was provided, these material specifications were purposely kept in the lower tier of the spectrum to keep manufacturing costs low.

 As an astute diamond ring shopper, these details are very vague.
 What does it mean when a minimum clarity of SI2-I1 is used?
 What exactly am I getting when the ring is being described as near colorless?
 And that brings us to the next part of the review: how does the quality of the rings stack up?

 During the course of performing this review, I’ve examined a total of 5 different Vera Wang ring designs in person.
 The workmanship of the rings (i.e. polishing, prong placements, alignment, shank consistency and etc…) are pretty good and it is acceptable by my strict standards.